aaronriggs/Homelab_IPMI_Tool/README.md

 # More important information:

 Default Dell PCI-E Profile Off - this state persists, even after a shutdown.
 It does not need to be re-issued each time the tool is used.
-I do not know if this persists if power is removed.
+State does not persist after power is removed.

 User Fan Control On - this state persists, even after a shutdown.
 It does not need to be re-issued each time the tool is used.
-I do not know if this persists if power is removed.
+State does not persist after power is removed.

 If you close the application or if it crashes while in use and the server is still on: